milo-ucla/Set_CS32/README.md

 # Set_CS32

-This program is just a basic list class written from scratch.
+This program is practice in implementing the std::list class from scratch.
+Includes a test file and the .h and .cpp files for my list.
 Set class is implemented as a doubly linked list.